-Bavarois are like a pudding, its flavour will improve when adding less gelatine.
+Bavarois are like pudding, its flavour will improve when adding less gelatine.
 Usually served in a glass bowl.
 This recipe uses pudding moulds so it's easy to divide between your guests.

 Another fun fact is that making bavarois generates a lot of dirty dishes.
 Let's get started!

-HEAT the mixture on low heat while continuously stirring, until all of the gelatine is dissolved and the egg yolks are bound.
+Heat the mixture on low heat while continuously stirring, until all of the gelatine is dissolved and the egg yolks are bound.

 Pass the mixture through a round sieve into the other bowl, and let cool off in a (bucket) of ice water, until ready.
 Add cream into a bowl and whisk until stiff.